oddt/oddt/README.md

   > conda update -c oddt oddt

 ### Documentation
 Automatic documentation for ODDT is available on [Readthedocs.org](https://oddt.readthedocs.org/).
-Additionally it can be build localy:
+Additionally, it can be build locally:
    > cd docs

    > make html